WindVChen/V2M4/README.md

 python main.py --root examples --output results --model Hunyuan --N 1 --n 0 --skip 5 --seed 42 --use_vggt --use_tracking --blender_path blender-4.2.1-linux-x64/
 ```

-*Note: In some cases, the reconstruction results may not be fully satisfactory.
-We recommend experimenting with different random seeds and adjusting the `--skip` value by ±1 to potentially achieve better outcomes.*
+***Note:** In some cases, the reconstruction results may not be satisfactory.
+We recommend experimenting with different random seeds and adjusting the `--skip` value (for videos with more intense motion, use a smaller `--skip` value) to potentially achieve better outcomes.*

 ## Rendering videos based on the reconstructed results